defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 ## Wrapping Up

 This article is the last one in this series.
 I hope you enjoyed the ride and learned a few things!

+You can also return to the [introduction](/swiftui_collection_intro).